georgesengono/ift3150-bronco_doc/Final Report | Revolutionizing Version Control An AI-Powered Approach to Simplifying Git.md

-This diagram illustrates a high-level architecture for the AI-powered system designed to process Git commands using an LLM (OpenAI) model.
+This diagram illustrates a high-level architecture for the AI-powered system designed to process Git commands using an LLM (llama3) model.
 Here's a summary of the workflow:

-1. **Git Commands**: This is the input to the system, where Git commands are issued by the user.
+1. **Git Notes For Professional**: This contains the source of truth for git related questions.
+[Git Notes For Professional](https://goalkicker.com/GitBook/GitNotesForProfessionals.pdf) is a 200 pages open source book that answers questions about git.
 2. **Text Splitter**: The input Git commands are split into smaller chunks of text.
 This step is necessary for parsing and make the input more manageable for processing.
 3. **Embedding API**: The chunks from the text splitter are passed to an embedding API, which converts the text into numerical vector representations (embeddings).
 These embeddings capture the semantic meaning of the chunks in a format suitable for machine processing.
+I'm using currently using OpenAI's emmbeding function for this project.
+To read more about what vector embeddings are, see [here](https://www.elastic.co/what-is/vector-embedding).

-4. **Vector Database**: The embeddings are stored or matched against a vector database, such as Pinecone.
+4. **Vector Database**: The embeddings are stored or matched against a vector database, such as Chroma.
 This database can be used for searching and retrieving relevant documents based on similarity in the vector space.
 5. **Query**: This represents the user's query or command that needs to be processed entered from the user's CLI.

-6. **Git Project Data**: This includes structured data about the Git project in a JSON format containing metadata, branch information, commit history, etc.
+6. **Git Project Data**: This includes structured data about the Git project in a JSON format containing metadata, branch information, commit history, etc.  This information is taken by running a git script (with commands such as `git status` and `git branch`) in a child process.

-7. **Git Model Generator**: This component uses the Git API to generate or update the Git project data.
-It interacts with the Git repository and the local project to fetch the latest data.

-8. **Git API**: This is the interface through which the Git Model Generator communicates with the Git repositories, allowing it to execute Git operations and retrieve data.

-9. **OpenAI Model**: This is the AI model (like GPT-4) which processes the user's query, the Git project data, and the context (possibly including the relevant documents retrieved from the vector database).
+7. **LLama3 Model**: This is the AI model (like GPT-4) which processes the user's query, the Git project data, and the context (possibly including the relevant documents retrieved from the vector database).
 It generates an answer or output based on this information.

-10. **Answer**: This is the final output from the OpenAI model, which is the system's response to the user's query.
+8. **Answer**: This is the final output from the Llama3 model, which is the system's response to the user's query.
 It could be a direct answer, a Git command execution result, or further guidance on Git operations.

 This architecture uses natural language processing and semantic search with a vector database to interpret Git commands, fetch relevant project data, and provide intelligent responses and actions based on the context of the Git project.